Apple Malware is On the Rise: How to Combat It on Your Mac?

 That leaves little room to question whether your Mac is prone to a malware infection or not.
 However, this situation does bring about a hoard of several different, frantic queries.

-To combat Mac malware, users should disconnect from the internet, enable Safe Mode, monitor suspicious activity, and run an anti-malware scan.
+To combat Mac malware, users should disconnect from the internet, enable Safe Mode, monitor for suspicious activity, and run an anti-malware scan.

 Apple Malware